jca64/jca64_cs445/README.md

 # jca64_cs445

-This is a repository dedicated to my classwork in CS445.
+This is a repository dedicated to my coursework and notes in CS445.